Submissions for the 2025 Cardboard Edison Award open January 1!

 If my game is chosen as a finalist, can I make changes before sending in the prototype?

 Yes!
 We hope the judges’ feedback helps you refine your game in time for finalist judging.
-We also strongly suggest that finalists blind-test their rulebooks before finalist judging.
+We also strongly suggest that finalists run an unguided (blind) test of their rulebook before sending in their prototype.

 What do I get if I win?